d3i-website/d3i-website.github.io/_pages/software.md

 A very important piece of a data donation study is the data donation task, this is the part of the data donation study where the donation of data by the participant takes place.
 This data donation task is a small web application that can be tailored to the needs of the researcher and needs to be hosted using Next.

-Here you can find the [data donation task](https://github.com/d3i-infra/data-donation-task)!
-Checkout the read me and the wiki articles for more information!
+Here you can find the [data donation task](https://github.com/d3i-infra/data-donation-task) toolkit, checkout the read me and the wiki articles for more information!

 ### Eyra